 Skip to main content

+Use this page if you already have a browser app and want the recommended existing-app EEG integration path.
+If you want the scaffold path instead, use Quickstart.
+If you only need the package model first, use EEG In A Browser App.
 This tutorial shows the recommended path for adding @elata-biosciences/eeg-web to an existing browser application.
+EEG is optional in the typical Elata journey.
+Camera rPPG is the usual primary integration unless your product needs brain-signal features.
 Use this when your app needs EEG analysis APIs in the browser.
 If you also need live headset transport, you will add @elata-biosciences/eeg-web-ble after this tutorial.

 What You Will Build